vseguro/bayesian-child-undernutrition-hospitalization-risk-model-Medellin/README.md

 │       ├── fixed_effects_samples  <- The final, samples of the posteriori distributions of the predictor variables.
 │       └── variance_samples       <- The final, samples from the posterior distributions of the finite variance of each qualitative predictor.
 │       ├── fixed_effects_samples_CIAF  <- The final, samples of the posteriori distributions of the predictor variables for model with CIAF index.
-│       └── variance_samples_CIAF       <- The final, samples from the posterior distributions of the finite variance of each qualitative predictorfor model with CIAF index.
+│       └── variance_samples_CIAF       <- The final, samples from the posterior distributions of the finite variance of each qualitative predictor for model with CIAF index.
 │
 ├── model              <- Stan language code for model implementation.
 │   ├── stan_model.stan             <- Original model.